trace-devops/EscapeJavaProperties/README.md

 ## Multi line and line breaks

-In Java properties files a string can be multi line but line breaks have to be escaped.
+In Java properties files there is distinction between natural lines and logical lines (than may span several lines by escaping the line terminator characters).

 Assume the following input: